rbind/yutani/content/post/2018-02-12-rtweet-auth.md

 ### Step1: Create a Twitter account

-(I can easily assume that you are already Twitter-holic, right?)
+(I think you can skip this step; I bet you are Twitter-addicted already, given that you are interested in the data about Twitter, right...?)

 ### Step2: Install rtweet package